-The nymphs of Hexagenia limbata live in the muck, sand, and silty bottoms of pools and back waters of many Wisconsin streams and lakes.
-At dusk, in late June to mid-July the nymphs begin to come out of their burrows in the mucky bottoms and wiggle and swim towards the surface.
-These partially emerging duns are extremely vulnerable to eagerly waiting trout, smallmouth bass or other fish.
+The nymphs of Hexagenia limbata live in the muck, sand, and silty bottoms of pools and backwaters of many Wisconsin streams and lakes.
+At dusk, in late June to mid-July, the nymphs begin to come out of their burrows in the mucky bottoms and wiggle and swim toward the surface.
+These partially emerging duns are extremely vulnerable to eagerly waiting for trout, smallmouth bass, or other fish.
 At this time, a wiggle nymph or a large emerger pattern can be very effective.
 Once they shuck their nymphal case the large yellowish Hex duns pop to the surface and try to become airborne quickly before being devoured.
 This is when you will begin to hear the loud slurping and splashing noises from frantically feeding trout.
-My large, Hex extended body comparadun dry fly pattern on a heavy tippet may help you find the trout of a lifetime during the twilight Hex hatch.
-(Note: Hexagenia limbata duns and spinners do vary some what in overall size and coloration.
+My large, Hex extended body comparadun dry fly pattern on a heavy tippet may help you catch the trout of a lifetime during the twilight Hex hatch.
+(Note: Hexagenia limbata duns and spinners do vary somewhat in overall size and coloration.
 See the photo below as an example.)

 See photos below:

-Look for shucked nymph cases in the backwaters.
-It is a sure sign that Hexs were emerging the night before.
+Look for empty Hex nymph cases in the backwaters.
+It is a sure sign that the Hex hatch occurred the night before.

 See also: Tying the wing on large comparadun patterns.